 Appropriate footwork in golf is the signature of a professional golfer.
 You can get a very good idea of a golfers skillset looking at the golfers’ footwork in golf swing while playing several shots.
-Footwork helps you master and balance your backswing and forward swing by developing the most efficient power sources.
-Footwork is as important as holding the club properly and having a perfect swing.
+Footwork helps you balance and master your backswing and forward swing by developing the most efficient power sources.
+Footwork is as important as holding the club properly and having a perfect golf swing.
 And this skill will develop by practicing more and more.

 Table of Content

 Most golfers ignore the footwork or don’t give enough importance to develop proper footwork at the beginning of their careers.
 You may not need to master this skill if you take golf as a recreational sport.
 But you must need this skill for professional golf.
 Having a firm balance while having a golf swing is a big plus in executing any swing properly.
 Benefits of having good footwork can be listed like the followings:

 - Release the club powerfully through impact

 - Finish the swing in a posed position

 Earlier in an article, we discussed how to improve your swing, there I explained a little about footwork in a golf swing.
 If you haven’t read that you can have a look at that now or later for better understanding.
 Footwork, gripping the club and good hand-eye coordination is all you need to succeed in golf.
 Footwork can’t be developed over the night, it requires practice.
 I have classified the whole process in a few drills so that you can recall them easily while practicing.

 Do the following drills in front of a mirror or like a shadow.
 This will help your muscle-memory to develop footwork.

 - Make a backswing in slow-motion putting your both feet together.
 You will feel a slight weight shifting to your back foot.